gms64/greg_on_data/content/posts/scraped-some-programming-books.md

 ## Roadmap

-Now, I need to figure out if its worth continuing down this rabbit hole and trying to tag books appropriately and keep them updated...
-(Any comments / suggestions would be much appreciated)
+Now, I need to figure out if its worth continuing down this rabbit hole, so any comments / suggestions would be much appreciated.

 If I do continue, my likely roadmap will be: